 Where we’re at, and where we’re going

-We last left off with, Motivic Cohomology I: correspondences.
-In this post it was described how we could construct a new category so that we have a faithful embedding of the category of smooth schemes over into the newly defined category.
+We last left off with: Motivic Cohomology I: correspondences.
+In this post it was described how we could construct a new category, , so that we have a faithful embedding of the category of smooth schemes over into this newly defined category.
 The objects remained the same, but we now have correspondences as morphisms.
 It was observed is an additive category and, in addition, has a symmetric monoidal structure given by the tensor product.

 In this post, we’ll construct an abelian category where embedds fully faithfully through the use of presheaves and Yoneda’s lemma.
 Afterwards, we extend the sheaf notion to our new presheaves for various Grothendieck topologies.
 We show our representable objects form sheaves in these respective topologies.
 We conclude by observing, for the étale and Nisnevich topologies, these presheaves admit a sheafification functor.